 Akin to Eric Clapton, Jimi Hendrix, and Jimmy Page; Eddie Van Halen’s emergence was a rock and roll game changer.
 Guitarists of my generation will tell you exactly where they were when they first heard EVH.

-Simultaneously supporting a guitar god and larger-than-life lead singer(ditto Sammy Hagar) is/was a daunting task.
+Simultaneously supporting a guitar god and larger-than-life lead singer(s) is/was a daunting task.
 Michael outlined the changes as Eddie furthered the sonic scope of his instrument and DLR/SH entertained the masses.
-Dig deep into the VH catalog and focus on Anthony – his gritty tone, the subtle movement in his motifs ala early Sir Paul, and the occasional note flourishes and riffage prove that he was the right man in the right place at the right time supplying the right grooves.
+Dig deep into the VH catalog and focus on Anthony – his gritty tone, the subtle movement in his motifs ala Sir Paul, and the occasional note flourishes and riffage prove that he was the right man in the right place at the right time supplying the right grooves.

 A barbecue sauce entrepreneur (“it’s so hot you’ll need two assholes”) and lefty who plays right-handed, among Anthony’s idols include the aforementioned Zep bassist, along with studio ace Harvey Brooks, and Jack Bruce: all of whom, it must be noted, were exemplary song players.

 A collector of basses, among Anthony’s arsenal include his signature Schecter series, Yamaha, MusicMan Stingray, and his infamous Yamaha Jack Daniels custom bass which now resides in the Rock and Roll Hall of Fame.

 Sadly, the demise and “rebirth” of Van Halen is the stuff of soap operas.
 In his post-VH projects with Sammy: Chickenfoot, The Circle – Anthony improves with age, he still hits the high notes, and he remains a master of the hard rock pocket.

 Michael Anthony Sound & Vision…